 Price: Check website.

-This holiday, Bob Hodge of All American Wineries suggests you skip the champagne and go for a domestic bubbly.
+text: This holiday, Bob Hodge of All American Wineries suggests you skip the champagne and go for a domestic bubbly.

 "For Valentine's Day, sparkling wine is always a wonderful experience, sort of like red roses," he said.